 Drawbacks: Requires smartphone and phone connectivity, staff need to be confident using the technology.

-You’ll need to decide the level of detail you would like:
+Decide on the level of detail you would like to include:

 - Start and finish times

-- Break down of tasks and length of time taken too complete tasks
+- Breakdown of tasks and length of time taken to complete tasks

 - Leave taken

 - Other notes that could be taken at the same time